yukezhu/visual7w-toolkit/README.md

 as the predictions for all test questions.
 For multiple-choice evaluation, we select the candidate answer with the highest training set frequency for each test question.

-In this demo, we perform open-ended evaluation on the *telling* QA tasks.
+In this demo, we perform open-ended evaluation for *telling* QA.
 To run the MFA baseline on the validation set, use the following command:

 ```